Life learning is not a predictable continuum. Some

 ebb and flow, no one is alone.
 No one is an island.

-Ellen Rowland is an American living abroad.
-With her husband
+Ellen Rowland is an American living in Greece with her family.
+Prior

-and two young children, she built an off-the-grid earth house in Africa.
+and two young children built an off-the-grid earth house in Africa.

 life without school.
 A lover of all things edible, she can usually be found